bacontime/blog-mirror/nature/plastics.md

 : Lignin is a more complicated polymer made by linking together several kinds of monomers.
 When mixed with cellulose, it increases the hardness and rot resistance of the material.
 Wood is a mixture of cellulose and lignin.

 Latex
 : Latex is a sticky substance made of polymers mixed with water.
 Plants make the stuff to protect themselves from predators.
-Humans have figured out how to process some kinds of latex into materials like natural rubber and chicle.
+Certain kinds of latex can be processed into materials like natural rubber and chicle.

 ### Bug polymers

 Chitin
 : A polymer used in the bodies of many animals and fungi.
 It's made by altering the sugar with nitrogen before linking it together.
-Chitin is used by insects and crabs to make their exoskeletons, and by fish to make their scales.
+Chitin is used by insects and crustaceans to make their exoskeletons, and by fish to make their scales.
 Many scientists are trying to figure out a way of manufacturing chitin on large scales so that we can mold things out of it.
 The best we've figured out so far is to grind up shrimp shells and mix them with a bit of lye.

-Shellac
-:
+Lac
+: A substance secreted by certain kinds of insects as protection while they feed on plants.
+People harvest lac and dissolve it in alchol to form shellac.
+It can be brushed onto a surface to form a glossy water-resistant coating (and similar synthetic materials are still called lacquers).
+It can also be molded into complex shapes.
+Before the invention of vinyl, records were typically made of shellac.

 Silk
-:

-There are many other important natural polymers, including natural rubber, shellac, and silk.
-And some of the substances in the human body are technically polymers, like protein and DNA.
+: This is the stuff spiders use to spin their webs.
+The spider keeps the liquid containing the silk monomers in its silk glad, and then squeezes the liquid through a twisted narrow passageway  called the spinneret while pulling on the other end.
+This process causes the components of the silk to connect together into a tough fiber.
+Many insects, most famously the silk worm, use a similar process to build a shelter out of silk.
+Natural silk cloth is made by combining the silk from thousands of silk worm coccoons.

 ### The polymers in our body.